Cherryl Fountain: Teaching

-Between 1991 and 2000 she taught art and design at The North School, Ashford, Kent.
-She also taught painting and drawing for adults, on behalf of Kent County Council, for over twenty years.
+Between 1991 and 2000 she taught art and design at The North School in Ashford, Kent.
+She also taught painting and drawing for adults, on behalf of Kent County Council, for over 20 years.

 Exhibitions

 Royal Academy Summer Exhibition

 Over 28 summers, between 1975 and 2013, at least 40 of Fountain's works were accepted for show at the Royal Academy Summer Exhibitions.
-Various art interests and Kent institutions have recognised Fountain's achievement in this respect, including author Geoff Hassell; Pippa Palmar, for Kent County Council and Hadlow College; Katherine Tyrell, for the Society of Botanical Artists.
+Various art interests and Kent institutions have recognised Fountain's achievement in this respect, including the author Geoff Hassell; Pippa Palmar for Kent County Council and Hadlow College and Katherine Tyrell, for the Society of Botanical Artists.

 Solo and two-person exhibitions

 Between 1983 and 2004, Fountain's work was shown in solo and two-person exhibitions bearing her name.